jackey-qiu/pydafy/README.md

 **To install and use pydafy:**

 1. Download the source code, and cd to pydafy root folder.
-2. Then use ´pip install .´ command to install it to the current env python site-packages.
+2. Then use `pip install .` command to install it to the current env python site-packages.
-3. To launch it simplying use command: ´dafy --app CMD´, where CMD can be one of the items in this list [ubmate, ctr, superrod, archiver, xrv, viewer]. eg. dafy --app superrod will launch superrod app.
+3. To launch it simplying use command: `dafy --app CMD`, where CMD can be one of the items in this list [ubmate, ctr, superrod, archiver, xrv, viewer]. eg. `dafy --app superrod` will launch superrod app.